 The goal of this project is to inform nursing homes for people with Korsakoff syndrome how to:

-- organize a new, more independent living arrangement, or
+- Best set up a new, more autonomy-oriented living arrangement

 A first step is to gather knowledge within the extensive Korsakov network in the Netherlands.
-Through an online survey and interviews, we aim to:
+Through an online survey and interviews, we aim to answer the following questions:

-- Describe the types of living arrangements and living environments for people with Korsakoff syndrome in the Netherlands and how they are organized in terms of independence.
+- How are the living arrangements and living environments for Korsakoff clients in the Netherlands who need more autonomy organized?